labex-labs/open-source-labs/go/go-by-example/lab-url-parsing/intro.md

 # URL Parsing

-The purpose of this challenge is to demonstrate how to parse URLs in Go.
+The purpose of this lab is to demonstrate how to parse URLs in Go.